urasvarolgunes/PageRank/README.md

 # PageRank

 Implemented Google's PageRank algorithm as a final project for my Data Structures and Algorithms course.
-Input was given as an edge list.
+Input is an edge list.